Integration of 3D printing, scanning and reverse engineering technologies in VET

 The Ikaslab project is framed within the areas of specialisation promoted by the Basque Government’s Vice-Ministry of Vocational Training, with the aim of developing knowledge in the area of 3 D printing technology, a cross-cutting technology owing to its multiple possibilities and applications in virtually all market sectors, and considered as strategic for the industry of the future.

-The starting-point of the project is the creation of Ikaslab laboratories in Vocational Training centres and Tknika, characterised by being accessible independent classrooms for all training courses at each school.
+There are already 20 Ikaslab laboratories in Vocational Training centres and Tknika, characterised by being accessible independent classrooms for all training courses at each school.
 They have 3D printing equipment that firstly allows the practice, experimentation and domination of this technology for its subsequent use in the development of different projects.
 The project also intends to drive training and promote the use of 3D printing in companies in the field from Vocational Training centres.

 Basically, this involves acquiring skills in the handling of machines and the attainment of knowledge of print materials and their applications, learning how to design parts for their manufacture in this technology, and combining 3D printing with scanning and reverse engineering.